 General Application Timeline

-- Applications will be available from February to April 2020.
+- Applications will be available from late December to March 2020.

-- Interviews will be conducted during the 2nd and 3rd weeks of May.
+- Interviews will be conducted during the month of April.
 Note, interviews will be conducted via Zoom video conferencing.

 - Accepted scholars are expected to begin the program during the 1st or 2nd week in August.